 The Imperial Japanese army decided to use Thai slave labor and 60,000 POWs – primarily British troops that had recently surrendered in Singapore.
 Not only did the Japanese work the men 14-18 hours a day – they had very little food and needed it for their own army.
 As a result, the laborers received one small bowl of rice a day and 12,000 died in the effort.
 These men are memorialized in three separate cemeteries near the bridge.

 All of this is very interesting (and depressing).
 There is an excellent museum near the bridge which explains everything in great detail.
 I have to say, I found the experience to be very worthwhile.
 The big disappointment for myself (along with just about all visitors who have seen the movie) is that not only is the bridge not the same one shown in the movie – it is not even the same kind of bridge.

 The bridge shown in the movie was a cool-looking wooden trestle bridge – which apparently was used occasionally in some other places along the Thailand-Burma railway – while the real bridge is a rather mundane steel bridge (see Figures 30 and 31).
 But you know what the best part is?
 The movie was not even filmed in Thailand – it was filmed in Ceylon (now Sri Lanka)!

 For those who are interested, a more accurate depiction of this chapter in Thai and WWII history can be seen in The Railway Man (2013) starring Colin Firth and Nicole Kidman.
-And the best part is that it was actually filmed in Thailand and uses the real bridge!
+This movie was actually filmed in Thailand – using the real bridge!

 Thai elephants are a sub-species of Indian elephants.
 Basically, they are shorter and have thicker bodies than true Indian elephants.
 They are considered to be very important culturally.
 Unfortunately, their numbers have been in a steady decline.
 In the early 1900s there were about 100,000 elephants in Thailand and today the number is under 10,000.